HOUSE BILL NO. 21

 (2) The legislature intends that the appropriation in this section be considered a part of the ongoing base for the 2021 legislative session.

-NEW SECTION.
-Section 2.
+Section 3.
 Notification to tribal governments.
 The secretary of state shall send a copy of [this act] to each tribal government located on the seven Montana reservations and to the Little Shell Chippewa tribe.

-NEW SECTION.
-Section 3.
+Section 4.
 Codification instruction.
 [Section 1] is intended to be codified as an integral part of Title 44, chapter 2, part 4, and the provisions of Title 44, chapter 2, part 4, apply to [section 1].

 - END -